fqantonio/aqua/PROCEDURE.md

 ## RUN
 - Untie AQUA
 - Drive AQUA mission
-- ATTENTION to voltage levells and safety screen warnings, namely FAILSAFE, battery levels and telemetry and RC conection
+- ATTENTION to battery and radio voltage levells and safety screen warnings, namely FAILSAFE, battery levels and telemetry and RC conection
 - Security check: no other boats, people or obstacles around AQUA ot in the MP waypoints?
 - If you  using AUTO mode: change to AUTO by using RC buttons (left);
 - loiter!?!?!